wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 ## Proposed solution

-The parenthesis will become optional in cases where there is no plausible ambiguity as to the author's intent, such as the simple and common forms of standalone `some P?` and `any P?`, as well as where such simple expressions appear already enclosed in parenthesis or brackets, e.g. `Response<some P?>`.
+We propose eliding parenthesis for optional opaque and existential types using the `?` syntax, and opaque metatypes using the `some P.Type` syntax.
+In these cases, there is no plausible ambiguity as to the author's intent.
+The parenthesis can still be written explicitly, and the shorthand can be used in structural positionm, e.g. `Response<some P?>`.

-Counter-examples, where parenthesis will remain required in order to clarify intent, include `any P & Q?`.  **TODO: more examples**

-**TODO: flesh out the details of interactions with other type declaration syntax**
+Eliding parenthesis is only supported when there is a single constraint; `some` and `any` explicitly applied to a protocol composition may not elide parenthesis.

 ## Detailed design